 It is an entirely different sensation than the one I feel when I buy something.
 When I pay for something, I'm making a trade; I'm offering the money that I bought with my labor, my time, and my creativity for a product or service that the corporation wouldn't share with me under any other circumstances.
 In a sense, we have a relationship based on violence: we negotiate an exchange not according to our respect or concern for each other, but according to the forces that we can bring to bear on each other.
 Supermarkets know they can charge me a dollar for bread because I will starve if I do not buy it from them; they know they can't charge me four dollars, because I will go somewhere else.
-So our interaction revolves around unspoken threats, rather than love, and I am forced to give up something of my own to get anything from them.1
+So our interaction revolves around unspoken threats, rather than love, and I am forced to give up something of my own to get anything from them.

 Everything changes when I shoplift.
 I'm no longer negotiating with faceless, inhuman entities that have no concern for my welfare; instead, I'm taking what I need without giving anything up.
 I no longer feel like I am being forced into an exchange, and I no longer feel as if I have no control over the way the world around me dictates my life.
 I no longer have to worry about whether the pleasure I receive from the book I purchased was equal to the two hours of labor it cost me to be able to afford it.
-In these and a thousand other ways, shoplifting makes me feel liberated and empowbecome private property, without accepting it or the absurd way of life it entails.
-She takes her life into her own hands by applying an ancient method to the problem of modern survival: she lives by urban hunting and gathering.
-In this way she is able to live much as her distant ancestors did before the world was subjugated by technology, imperialism, and the irrational demands of the "free" market; and she can find the same challenges and rewards in her work, rewards that are lost to the rest of us today.
-For her, the world is as dangerous and as exciting as it was to prehistoric humanity: every day she is in new situations, confronting new risks, living by her wits in a constantly changing environment.
-For the law-abiding consumer, it is likely that every day at work is similar to the last one and danger is as sorely lacking in life as meaning and purpose are.
+In these and a thousand other ways, shoplifting makes me feel liberated and empowered.
+Let's examine what shoplifting has to offer as an alternative way of life.

-1 In a love relationship, conversely, people usually think of themselves as benefitting from giving to others, and vice versa.
+&lt;sup>1 In a love relationship, conversely, people usually think of themselves as benefitting from giving to others, and vice versa.